 Step 2: If they do not know the name of the Persian new year, show them the word NOWRUZ and ask them to say it out loud.
 Do the same with a different group of Americans using NOROOZ and record the results.

-Now, with the attempt to bring UNITY in as the leash to heel everyone who spells it purely phonetically, the NOWRUZ gang has shifted it's (ironically) dictatorial and oppressive tactics to play, on your new found sense of community.
+Now with this latest attempt to bring UNITY in as the leash to heel everyone who spells it purely phonetically, the NOWRUZ gang has shifted it's oppressive tactics to playing on your sense of community.

-When are you ever going to learn to do the right thing?
-And accept this embarrassing spelling?
+When are you ever going to learn to do the right thing, and accept this embarrassing spelling?
 Huh?
 When?
 Can't you see you are being disloyal?
-Just because you think our spelling is wrong, it doesn't give you the right to stop us from using it.
+Just because you think our spelling is wrong doesn't give you the right to stop us from using it.

-And so goes the argument or non-argument, updated with the cause of UNITY.
+And so goes the argument or non-argument, updated with UNITY, this year.
 Always made defiantly.
-In total denial of any slightest possibility for simple mathematical and procedural error.
+In total denial of any slightest possibility for error.

 The government of Iran has also, by the way, finally weighed in on this recently.
-And true to Persian form, as if to spite or thank the very diaspora generation that created it, has sanctioned the official Iranian government spelling as; NOROUZ.
+And true to Persian form, has sanctioned the official government spelling as; NOROUZ.